TahhanCoding/TahhanCoding/README.md

 # 💫 About Me:
-Motivated and detail-oriented iOS developer with a passion for building high-quality, value-adding applications that are environmentally friendly.
-Skilled in Swift, UIKit, SwiftUI, Xcode, and other industry-standard tools and technologies.
-Seeking remote work on projects that align with my values and interests.<br>
+A highly motivated and detail-oriented iOS developer with a passion for crafting exceptional, user-focused applications.
+Proficient in utilizing industry-standard tools and technologies.
+Seeking opportunities to collaborate on projects that are built to make user’s life easier.
+Adept at designing user-friendly interfaces and implementing readable and maintainable source code.
+Committed to continuous learning and staying abreast of the latest advancements in the dynamic software industry..<br>
 # 📖 Resume
 [Ahmed-AlTahhan.pdf](https://github.com/TahhanCoding/TahhanCoding/files/10492886/Ahmed-AlTahhan-2023.pdf)
 ##